 Homemade Mascara Recipe That Works!

 - Over low heat in a double boiler, add beeswax, shea butter, coconut oil, and glycerin.
-Stir until melted and combined.
+Whisk on and off until melted and combined.
 Remove from heat.1 teaspoon glycerin, 1 teaspoon shea butter, 1/4 teaspoon beeswax, 1/4 teaspoon fractionated coconut oil

 - Add charcoal and bentonite clay, stir until well combined.1/2 teaspoon bentonite clay, 1 teaspoon activated charcoal powder

 - Pour into 2-3 clean mascara containers.